-After two weeks of testing, I determined the Ring Alarm 5 Piece Kit is the best DIY security system because you can self-monitor for free or professionally monitor for $10/month, and it has better smart home integration.
+After two weeks of testing, I found the Ring Alarm 5 Piece Kit to be the best DIY security system because it has free self-monitoring or professional monitoring for $10/month.
 The SimpliSafe 5 Piece Security System has a better build quality, but it’s almost useless without the $25/month plan.

-I’ll explain how I reached my conclusion by comparing two DIY home security systems (Ring vs. SimpliSafe) while evaluating five categories: setup, price, software, hardware, and optional accessories.
+I’ll explain how I reached my conclusion by comparing two DIY home security systems (Ring vs. SimpliSafe) while evaluating four categories: setup, price, software, and hardware.

 Best For You

 Get Ring if you want a system that's more app-focused, or you want to self-monitor for free.
 Ring includes premium features like push notifications for free ($25/month with SimpliSafe).
 Ring doesn't have a glass break sensor or key fob, but it’s a solid trade-off for no monthly payments.

 Get SimpliSafe if you’re fine with $25/month for the same functionality as Ring, or you don't want to set up your system with an app.
 The keypad is far superior and the other accessories have a better build quality too.
 But even if SimpliSafe's monthly fee wasn't required, it still wouldn't be a no-brainer over Ring.

 - Setup You scan QR codes on the back of your accessories and follow an interactive walkthrough in the Ring App.